 Frequently Asked Questions

 Yes, blue light glasses that block the correct frequencies of (blue and green) light do work by supporting your circadian rhythm.
-Within two days of wearing the Sleep+ glasses from BLUblox, I’ve noticed that I get very sleepy right before my usual bedtime — comparable to how I feel after taking a low dose of melatonin.
+Within two days of wearing the glasses from BON CHARGE, I’ve noticed that I get very sleepy right before my usual bedtime — comparable to how I feel after taking a low dose of melatonin.

 If you’re exposed to a lot of (blue) light frequencies from artificial sources that trigger health issues — such as digital eye strain, headaches or migraines — then wearing computer glasses that filter out some of those offending frequencies can help.